ploissken/meal-planner/README.md

 npm run test
 ```

-# 🧠 AI Usage Documentation
+# 🧠 AI Usage

-#### Tools Used

-ChatGPT was user for scaffolding components, generating boilerplate logic, writing utility functions, creating mock data, and writing unit tests.
-With the exception of utility functions, all other AI-generated code is annotated in comments on documented in README files at the root folder.
+ChatGPT was used for scaffolding components, generating boilerplate logic, writing utility functions (or parts of it), creating mock data, and writing unit tests.
+With the exception of utility functions, all other AI-generated code is annotated in comments or documented in README files at the root folder.

 # 🧱 Architecture Decisions